davidstew/CMPS109/Lab3 - Key-values and pairs/README.txt

 /Tests/mk.tests is a script which will test functionality of the program

 Each test consists of a:
-	*.gd file - input for the program to execute, image window will display on screen *.gd.output - output of the program
+	test*.in - input for the program to execute run*.* - output - output of the program